musictheory/NilScript/README.md

 }
 ```

-oj also provides `@type` to declare basic types.  `@type` does not affect generated code and only provides hints to the typechecker:
+NilScript also provides `@type` to declare basic types.  `@type` does not affect generated code and only provides hints to the typechecker:

 ```
 @type MyNumericType = Number;